wviiiiiiiiii/ransomware-c-/README.md

 # ransomware-c-
-This is my personally written ransomware virus written in C#
+This is my personally ransomware virus written in C#